cryptocracy/flows/README.md

+# (Closed Beta is now over, this repo is deprecated)

 # Souq:

 For Souq to fully function, the path & secret to your Preferred node needs to be saved in its configuration, this is how you setup a Preferred server for Souq to sync up with.